Teaching and Learning Certificate of Completion

 professional development needs, as set forth by the committee and the Staff Development Steering Committee, will be announced as

-part of the Certification program.
+part of the Certificate program.
 Instructors interested in developing courses are encouraged to submit an RFP.

-How will I know which courses may be applied towards the Certification of Completion?
+How will I know which courses may be applied towards the Certificate of Completion?

 Applicable courses will be designated with a logo, the one at the top right of this page, and will be clearly identified as eligible courses

-May I apply other training to the Certification?
+May I apply other training to the Certificate?

 Substitutions for CET courses, such as discipline specific conferences, seminars, workshops, and courses, will be accepted to satisfy up

-to 50 percent of each Certification key area category, subject to approval by the participant’s department chair or supervisor.
+to 50 percent of each Certificate key area category, subject to approval by the participant’s department chair or supervisor.

-Will a Certification of Completion guarantee career advancement for me?
+Will a Certificate of Completion guarantee career advancement for me?

-While the Certification of Completion will be an excellent addition to your resume or teaching portfolio, individual departments at
+While the Certificate of Completion will be an excellent addition to your resume or teaching portfolio, individual departments at

 Hudson Valley Community College determine their own needs and qualifications for advancement.